Main Human Characters

 - Our Presidents Are Different: She is definitely President Iron.
 When pushed too far, she becomes President Action.
 Her belief in the Pythian prophecies causes some to think of her as President Lunatic.
 She crosses the line into President Scheming once by allowing her cabinet to fix an election.
 The plan falls through, however.

-- Secretly Dying: Is diagnosed with breast cancer in the miniseries which she initially hides from vast majority of her citizens in order to keep some measure of stability.
+- Secretly Dying: Is diagnosed with terminal breast cancer in the miniseries which she initially hides from the vast majority of her citizens in order to keep some measure of stability.
 It slowly gets worse over the course of the series and eventually kills her.